 Students enrolled in the M.A. in Applied Communication have the option of attending full- or part-time.
 Full-time students normally take three or four classes per semester (9-12 credits) for up to four semesters.
 Part-time students generally take fewer credits, usually one or two classes (3-6 credits) each semester.
-If you are only taking courses via distance (online), then in most semesters you will only be able to register on a part-time basis.
+If you are only taking courses via distance (online), then in most semesters you will only be able to register on a parttime basis.
 We do not guarantee sufficient course offerings for distance students to complete the program on a full-time basis.

 The MAAC program is committed to offering a minimum of one web course and one "block" course (in which students meet once a week, face-to-face, seminar style) or web hybrid course (in which online assignments replace some of the traditional classroom time) each semester.
 Generally the block and web hybrid courses are offered in the late afternoon or evening.
 Other courses are offered in a co-convened format, in which a 400-level (undergraduate) course and its 500-level (graduate) counterpart are taught together.
-In addition, graduate courses are typically offered during the summer term, usually by web delivery.
+In addition, at least one graduate course is typically offered during the summer term, usually by web delivery, contingent on sufficient enrollment.